Saraniya2001/Saraniya2001/README.md

 ---

 ### 🌟 Fun Fact
-💡 My GitHub is like my digital garden — every commit is a seed, and my projects grow like trees.
-Some thrive, some wither, but all leave me with lessons to nurture the next!
+💡 My GitHub is like my digital garden — every commit is a seed and my projects grow like trees.
+Some thrive, some wither but all leave me with lessons to nurture the next!